 You might have asked your child at some point: “Why do you do this?”
 You might have had a conversations in our own home in frustration and exasperation, saying: “Why will you not just do what I can see is good for you?”

 Have you tried different approaches and found yourself back in square one, dealing with the same behaviour again?
 Are you feeling frustrated, overwhelmed and… losing hope?
 Do you just want it to stop and life be a bit easier and more peaceful?

 If that’s how you are feeling, I understand.

-It might sound counterintuitive, but in order to shift the bahaviour we need to stop focing on it so much and look somewhere else.
+It might sound counterintuitive, but to shift the behaviour, we need to stop focusing on it so much and look somewhere else.

 Difficult behaviour is challenging not only for parents, but it is also exhausting for children as well.
 It is never their first choice.
 If they could stop acting out, they would.
 They can’t stop acting out because the difficult behaviour is a message about a deeper need that they can’t express directly.
 They might not know what it is or how to put it into words, but they feel uncomfortable in their skin and that comes out in their wonky behaviour.